kestrelquantum/TrajectoryIndexingUtils.jl/README.md

 ## TODO

 - [ ] Add tests
-- [ ] Add methods that take in trajectory vector as first argument
+- [ ] Add methods that take in trajectory vector as the first argument
 - [ ] Add documentation for methods to [NamedTrajectories.jl](https://github.com/aarontrowbridge/NamedTrajectories.jl) docs